 You don’t need to know where you are going to commit to your journey.

-To rise up the levels of commitment all you have to do is, eh, to commit, and to understand that all you are committing to initially is exploration.
+To rise up the different levels of commitment all you have to do is, eh, to commit.
+All you are committing to initially is exploration.
 Most people think they need to know the end game before they can commit and that’s why they never enter the journey and rather stay stuck and frustrated.